antoineBonninProjects/sentinel3-sral-demo/README.md

 ## TODO

 - Pass arguments to the script: date range for file fetching
-- Set constants via environment variables instead of hardcoding in the code
 - Package the code
 - Build a Docker image of this project, even if it is not structured as a job in its current state
 - Set up a local Kubernetes cluster (Minikube) and deploy: